PaerrePampula/Crawler/README.md

 # Open releases sidebar for the built project!

  Unity 3D Roguelike, student project made for a game design student module.
+Biggest focuses of the module were making games that are accessible and meaningful design, this roguelike is generally much easier than other similar games.

  A dungeon crawling game with a procedurally generated map.
 The player character advances through a dungeon defeating monsters and looting reward items, the goal of the game is to beat the final boss, found somewhere in the dungeon